MoriyaTzubara/wix-entry-level-exam/README.md

 2a.
  It's pretty common that we need to clone tickets in our system.

-1.Add a clone button or text that will replicate an item in the client.
+1. Add a clone button or text that will replicate an item in the client.
-2.Add a clone method in the API and server and add an in memory item to the collection 3.Connect your client side "clone" button to that API call
+2. Add a clone method in the API and server and add an in memory item to the collection
+3. Connect your client side "clone" button to that API call

 2b.
 We're showing only 20 tickets but agents can swear there are more.
 Solve this problem.